solana-developers/solana-cookbook/docs/th/integrations/serum.md

 ## How to get Serum order books

 Serum markets consist of orderbooks which have bids and asks.
-You can query this information so you can see what is going on on the market and act accordingly.
+You can query this information so you สามารถ see what is going on on the market and act accordingly.

 <SolanaCodeGroup>